Correlation between nuclear isospin asymmetry and $\alpha$-particle preformation probability for superheavy nuclei from a Bayesian inference: Introduction

 \section{Introduction}

 Since George Gamow \cite{Gamow:1928zz} and Gurrney and Condon \cite{Gurney:1928lxa} first described $\alpha$ decay based on quantum tunneling theory in 1928, quantum mechanics found its initial application in nuclear physics by successfully explaining this process.
 With the continuous development of radioactive ion beam facilities worldwide, $\alpha$ decay, as one of the dominant decay modes in heavy and superheavy nuclei, has attracted extensive attention \cite{Mang:1964yi,Andreyev:2013iwa,Hamilton:2013una}.
-Particularly in the synthesis of superheavy elements and the study of nuclear structure information, it remains a subject of considerable interest in both experimental and theoretical nuclear physics \cite{Singh:1992hbk,Oganessian:2007zza,Oganessian:2010zz,Ellison:2010zz,ALICE:2012dtf,Ma:2015qga,Hofmann:2000cs}.
+Particularly in the synthesis of superheavy elements and the study of nuclear structure, it remains a subject of considerable interest in both experimental and theoretical nuclear physics \cite{Singh:1992hbk,Oganessian:2007zza,Oganessian:2010zz,Ellison:2010zz,ALICE:2012dtf,Ma:2015qga,Hofmann:2000cs}.

-Theoretical support plays a crucial role in ensuring the feasibility of experimental implementation.
+Theoretical support plays a crucial role in guiding and interpreting experiments \cite{Wang:2025,Jia2026}.
 Generally, the primary objective of theoretical studies on $\alpha$ decay is to predict the half-lives and decay modes of unknown nuclei.
 Various microscopic theories, such as the R-matrix method \cite{Dodig-Crnkovic:1989fpw,Varga:1992zz}, liquid-drop model \cite{Royer:1985mtk,Zhang:2006dj}, Tohsaki-Horiuchi-Schuck-Röpke wave function approach \cite{Ropke:2014wsa,Xu:2015pvv}, and so on \cite{buck1992favoured,Buck:1992zz,Poenaru:2016rbm,Denisov:2005ax,Chowdhury:2005nd,RoyChowdhury:2008uh,Poenaru:2018jju,Zhu:2024swx,Zhu:2025ujz}, have been employed to calculate $\alpha$ decay half-lives.
 However, a significant factor contributing to the discrepancy between theoretically calculated half-lives and experimental data lies in the determination of the $\alpha$-particle preformation factor, which represents the probability of an $\alpha$-cluster forming on the surface of the parent nucleus.
 Owing to the structural complexity of quantum many-body systems, accurately calculating the $\alpha$-particle preformation factor, particularly for superheavy nuclei with $Z \geq 90$ and $N \geq 140$, remains exceptionally challenging \cite{Gangopadhyay:2009dke,Guo:2014era,Deng:2020rzy}.